Sometimes the Left Can Be So Damn Critical

 If you are the second type of critic, then chances are you fall into a sliver of a sliver of the population.
 The contemporary left is a far more cantankerous coalition than I think you realize.
 It involves “crazy” liberals like me, Blue Dog Democrats that want us to do away with all this intersectional politics “nonsense,” and Silicon valley engineers and Wall Street financiers that are liberal on social issues, but “conservatives with their wallets.”
 We are a pretty diverse bunch.

 It’s okay to not agree with everyone in the coalition 100%.
-In fact, I think it's fucking necessary.
+In fact, I think it's necessary.
 You shouldn’t have to compromise your personal safety for the sake of unity, but you have to give them a path forward (even if they don’t listen right away or ever).
 That’s what makes criticism useful.
-If someone can’t incorporate your feedback into long-lasting change, and everything is simply a demonization of the corrupt, manipulative, toxic, nature of our neoliberal society, then how the fuck are they supposed to change?
-What the fuck is someone supposed to do with that information?
+If someone can’t incorporate your feedback into long-lasting change, and everything is simply a demonization of the corrupt, manipulative, toxic, nature of our neoliberal society, then how are they supposed to change?
+What the hell is someone supposed to do with that information?
 Get out their magic wand and make the world suck less?

 Even if you team up with willing people like myself that want to radically change society, we can’t just kumbaya it into existence by rubbing our Rachel Maddow posters together.
 It’s going to require the hard work of established figures currently invested in our crappy, neoliberal system.
 We are going to need lawyers, politicians, experts, people with money (probably businessmen), and the votes of countless, everyday people that don’t give two shits, let alone think about, how shitty society is.